 Chair: Dr Kris Erickson, CREATe, University of Glasgow

-Nicola Searle is a Lecturer at the Institute for Creative and Cultural Entrepreneurship, Goldsmiths, University of London and a former economist at the UK Intellectual Property Office.
-She is also a member of the EPSRC Digital Economy Strategic Advisory team.
+Nicola Searle, a former economist at the UK Intellectual Property Office, now lectures at the Institute for Creative and Cultural Entrepreneurship, Goldsmiths, University of London.
+Nicola recently received an EPSRC Digital Economy Fellowship to investigate trade secrets and cyber crime, and is also a member of the EPSRC Digital Economy Strategic Advisory team.

-There will be a response by Professor Charles Baden-Fuller, Cass Business School, City University, principal investigator of the EPSRC project Building Better Business Models: Capturing the Transformative Potential of the Digital Economy (2014-17), followed by a panel including Dr David Price, Director of Insight and Analysis at IFPI (International Federation of the Phonographic Industry).
+The panel discussion will include responses by Dr David Price, Director of Insight and Analysis at IFPI (International Federation of the Phonographic Industry) and Professor Charles Baden-Fuller, Cass Business School, City University, principal investigator of the EPSRC project Building Better Business Models: Capturing the Transformative Potential of the Digital Economy (2014-17).

 13:00 – 14:00 Lunch